drj11/cv/README.md

 More than 20 years experience using Unix tools (the usual suspects:
 `sh`, `sed`, `awk`, `make`, `find`, and so on).
-Nobody should program with version control.
+Nobody should program without version control.
 I currently use, and reluctantly advocate, `git`.
 Knowledge of `perforce` leaks slowly away, but I will not regret forgetting the other VCSs I have learnt: `hg`, `svn`, `cvs`.
 I am skilful in a variety of editors (`/usr/bin/vi` and `/bin/ed`).

 ### Miscellaneous Software Skills ###